nlp-uoregon/trankit/docs/source/training.md

 trankit.verify_customized_pipeline(
     category='customized-mwt-ner', # pipeline category
-    save_dir='./save_dir' # directory used for saving models in previous steps )
+    save_dir='./save_dir', # directory used for saving models in previous steps embedding_name='xlm-roberta-base' # embedding version that we use for training our customized pipeline, by default, it is `xlm-roberta-base`
+)
 ```
 If the verification is success, this would printout the following: